fullstack-2024/week02/activity2.md

 - Create an `index.html` file

 > **Step 1** <br>
-Welcome to the Registration Form project!
 Start by adding the `!DOCTYPE html` declaration at the top of the document so the browser knows what type of document it's reading.

 ```html